grimsteel/go-blog/posts/intro-to-go.md

 ---

-I would also recommend checking out samvcode's video on this: they go into much more detail about other uses of templates as well.
+I would also recommend checking out [samvcodes's](http://www.youtube.com/watch?v=nX1syyFnUS4) video on this: they go into much more detail about other uses of templates as well.

 #### Adding Libraries

 Finally, let’s finish the most important part of the website: the blog article page itself\!
 We’ll need to use a Markdown renderer, like `gomarkdown/markdown`.

 Like I mentioned earlier, adding a library to a Go project doesn’t involve adding it to a single dependency file.
-Instead, just import it in any source file and run `go mod sum` to regenerate the lock file.
+Instead, just import it in any source file and run `go mod tidy` to regenerate the lock file.

 ```go
 import "github.com/gomarkdown/markdown"